 What is the future of physical consoles?
 Is the next generation of console releases still scheduled for 2020?

 The next generation of consoles is still expected for the end of 2020, with both Microsoft and Sony releasing new versions of their respective consoles (Xbox and PlayStation).
 Some analysts believe that physical consoles will be replaced by cloud gaming platforms in the near future.
 Cloud gaming is a platform by which the heavy computational lifting is performed on the cloud, meaning that the consumer does not have to purchase an expensive console or PC to be able to play games with friends.
 Google, Microsoft, Sony and Nvidia all currently provide some type of cloud gaming service in some form.
 Console gaming and cloud gaming are thought to be targeting the same type of casual gamer, someone who plays games occasionally and would not be considered a “hardcore” gamer.

 We believe that the upcoming 2020 next-generation of consoles will still hold a significant market-share advantage over cloud gaming.
 We expect to see robust sales for consoles for at least the first few years of the next-gen console cycle, until cloud gaming addresses some of the pain points that currently exist—namely, latency issues and game availability.

 Investing in Video Gaming and Esports

-Predicting which games will become hits is difficult.
-A diversified basket of stocks may allow investors to express a view on the sector without having to know which specific stock will outperform over the future.
-The index methodology that guides VanEck Vectors® Video Gaming and eSports ETF (ESPO) provides exposure to companies in the video gaming and esports industries.
+Determining which games will become hits is difficult, and investors may wish to invest in a diversified basket of video gaming and esports stocks.
+Such an approach may allow investors to express a view on the sector without having to know which specific stock will outperform over the future.
+The index methodology which guides VanEck Vectors® Video Gaming and eSports ETF (ESPO) provides exposure to companies in the video gaming and esports industries.

 To learn more about ESPO and the high growth potential of the global video gaming and esports industry, visit vaneck.com/esports/.